Medicare Enrolled

 Equivalent to $18 per 100 Medicare services performed

-Compare family medicines in the Melbourne area by procedure volume, costs, and industry payment transparency.
+Compare family medicine physicians in the Melbourne area by procedure volume, costs, and industry payment transparency.

 Geographic Context